yegor256/blog/_drafts/_rsp.md

 I've had a [presentation](https://www.youtube.com/watch?v=biE86esgFAE) a few days ago, which triggered a discussion afterwards with a few conference attendees.
-They were agruing that team responsibility is what proper management is about, not an individual one, like I was claiming during my speech.
+They were arguing that _team_ responsibility is what proper management is about, not an _individual_ one, like I was claiming during my speech.
-In a few minutes we found out that our _definitions_ of responsibility were quite different.
+In a few minutes we found out that our very _definitions_ of responsibility were quite different.
 Because of that, I believe, the discussion got stuck.
 I'm still puzzled.
 Indeed, what does _responsibility_ mean, for a member of a software team?